lsiler23/W6D4/README.md

 To include strawberryDOM in your project, simply download the library and include the source in a script tag in the head of your entry html file.

+For a testing space, I've provided a sandbox index.html file in this repo!

 ## API

 ### Core function